Seasickness

 Additionally, boats with stabilizers, such as some cruise ships or motor yachts, can help reduce motion in rough seas15.
 When choosing a boat to minimize seasickness, factors like size (length), beam (width), and visibility play crucial roles1.
 The wider the beam of a boat, the less it will typically rock in the water1.

-For those prone to seasickness, staying in the center of the boat, avoiding front berths, reducing alcohol consumption, sleeping on your back, avoiding greasy foods, and keeping busy can help alleviate symptoms5
+For those prone to seasickness, staying in the center of the boat and low, avoiding front berths, reducing alcohol and caffeine consumption, sleeping on your back, avoiding greasy foods, and keeping busy can help alleviate symptoms5

 Some medications can also be taken to reduce seasickness effects5.
-Ultimately, selecting a boat with features like stabilizers or opting for a catamaran can significantly improve comfort and reduce the likelihood of seasickness.
+Ultimately, selecting a boat with features like stabilizers or opting for a catamaran or a water ballasted boat can significantly improve comfort and reduce the likelihood of seasickness.

 The various ways to avoid seasickness discussed in the provided sources include: